asifali049/JavaScript-Exersises/Readme.md

 10-Check if a no. is a prime number.<br>
 11-(i)-Find the largest number &.(ii)- User define function<br>
 12- Find the factorial of a number.<br>
+13- Find the factorial of a number using recursion.<br>